jiang7f/rasengan/README.md

 The original paper evaluates our algorithm on 20 benchmark problems, each with 100 cases.
 Some of these experiments require several days of continuous computation.

-To reduce the cost of reproduction, the programs in the `reproduce/` directory have been appropriately scaled down.
-The total runtime is approximately **30 hours on CPU**, or **40 hours with GPU acceleration**.
+To reduce the cost of reproduction, the programs in the `reproduce/` directory have been appropriately scaled down by decreasing the number of benchmarks.
+Additionally, the number of cases per benchmark is reduced from 100 to approximately 10, which may introduce some bias in the experimental results.
+The total runtime is approximately **40 hours on CPU**, or **25 hours with GPU acceleration**.
 Experiments were conducted on the following hardware:

 - **OS**: Ubuntu 20.04 LTS
 - **CPU**: Dual AMD EPYC 9554, 128 cores